erikvalkering/pigro/docs/walkthrough/facade.md

 calculate_twice(deep_thought, 42);      // works
 calculate_twice(lazy_deep_thought, 42); // works & twice as fast
 ```
-However, using the new design, the api of the lazy function is different compared to the function that it transforms:
+Unfortunately, using the new design, the api of the lazy function is different compared to the original function:
 ```cpp
 assert(     deep_thought()        == 42); // directly returns result
 assert(lazy_deep_thought().result == 42); // returns lazy_result